-- a.
-Black pants with logo (pleated or flat front). - b.
-Long or short sleeve oxford shirt (blue or white), and school approved polo shirt in black, blue, or gray. - c.
-Black pullover long sleeve sweater with logo. - d.
-Black belt. - e.
-White/black sports sock. - f.
-Solid black walking style shoes. - g.
+a.
+Black pants with logo (pleated or flat front).

+b.
+Long or short sleeve oxford shirt (blue or white), and school approved polo shirt in black, blue, or gray.

+c.
+Black pullover long sleeve sweater with logo.

+d.
+Black belt.

+e.
+White/black sports sock.

+f.
+Solid black walking style shoes.

+g.
 Black school jacket with school logo (optional)

-- h.
-Hair must be at least 1/8" in length, and cannot be grown past the shirt collar, over the eyebrows or more than 1⁄2" over the ear.
+h.
+Hair must be at least 1/8" in length, and cannot be grown past the shirt collar, over the eyebrows or more than /2" over the ear.
 Ponytails, Mohawks, Faux-hawks, braids or corn rows are not permitted.
-Heads cannot be shaved or carved with any type of designs. - i.
+Heads cannot be shaved or carved with any type of designs.
+Hair must be natural in color and no highlights are permitted.

+i.
 Boys must be clean-shaven.
 Mustaches and goatees are not permitted.
 Side-burns may not be more than half way below the top of the ear.
 Students that are improperly shaven may be required to shave at school and pay a fine of \$3.
-After the third offense students may be sent home or suspended (absence will be marked as unexcused). - j.
+After the third offense students may be sent home or suspended (absence will be marked as unexcused).

+j.
 Earrings may not be worn before, during or after school or while participating in athletic practices or school events.
-Ears are not to be covered by a bandage or tape. - k.
-Fingernails for boys cannot be past the fingertip. - l.
-The uniform for school Masses and functions outside the school in which students are to represent ACCHS, is the white long-sleeved shirt with school tie and school blazer, and gray pants.
+Ears are not to be covered by a bandage or tape.

+k.
+Fingernails for boys cannot be past the fingertip.

+l.
+The uniform for school Masses, some ceremonies, and some ceremonies and functions outside the school in which students are to represent Carroll High, is the white long-sleeved shirt with school tie and school blazer, and gray pants.